-The Patient Advisory Group was set up in November 2009 by the BAUS Section of Endourology and includes two surgeons (one of whom must be a member of the Section of Endourology Executive Committee) and five patient representatives.
+This Group was set up in November 2009 by the BAUS Section of Endourology and included two surgeons (one of whom must be a member of the Section of Endourology Executive Committee) and five patient representatives.

-The purpose of the group is to seek patients' views and advice on:
+The purpose of the group was to seek patients' views and advice on:

 - the needs & requirements for information about stone disease

 - research priorities and input into trial design & management